 This paints a shocking new picture: the government actually giving media freedom and being responsible with censorship.
 Ineffective censorship it maybe, but responsible it is.
-For now anyways, only time will tell if it stays this way, but right now we can be reasonably hopeful that Sri Lanka’s entry in the 2015 Freedom on the Net report will look better than 2014.
+For now, anyway, only time will tell if it stays this way, but right now we can be reasonably hopeful that Sri Lanka’s entry in the 2015 Freedom on the Net report will look better than 2014.

 The brutal East

 Looking at the map above, the picture of censorship in the east isn’t a pretty one.
 There’s a lot of censorship both online involving direct blocking and offline with threats.
 Exactly how much and how deadly varies from country to country.

 Take our neighbor India.
 Now India blocks websites it doesn’t like.
 In fact, they started off this year by blocking 32 websites for “Jihadist propaganda”.
 The list included a few popular sites such as GitHub and Vimeo.
 Needless to say, the move sparked a lot of outrage which was visible on social media.
 The Indian government listened and reviewed the case, reversing the ban on some of the sites.

 In another interesting case from India, 2 women were arrested, one for making a Facebook post criticizing a shutdown of Mumbai and the other for liking it.
 The women were later released with the charges dropped.

 Such cases violating internet user rights aren’t rare in India.
 The lawmakers seem to have rather arbitrary minds, and while cases can be resolved, India is firmly on the path to more censorship as opposed to less, as outlined here.